MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 The retry strategy should be tuned to match the business requirements of the app.
 For example, it's important to optimize the retry count and retry interval to the operation being attempted.
 If the operation is part of a user interaction, the retry interval should be short and only a few retries attempted to avoid making users wait for a response.
 If the operation is part of a long running workflow, where cancelling or restarting the workflow is expensive or time-consuming, it's appropriate to wait longer between attempts and to retry more times.

 > [!NOTE]
-> **Note:** An aggressive retry strategy with minimal delay between attempts, and a large number of retries, could degrade a remote service that's running close to or at capacity.
+> An aggressive retry strategy with minimal delay between attempts, and a large number of retries, could degrade a remote service that's running close to or at capacity.
 In addition, such a retry strategy could also affect the responsiveness of the app if it's continually trying to perform a failing operation.

 If a request still fails after a number of retries, it's better for the app to prevent further requests going to the same resource and to report a failure.
 Then, after a set period, the app can make one or more requests to the resource to see if they're successful.
 For more information, see [Circuit Breaker Pattern](#circuit_breaker_pattern).

+> [!TIP]
->💡 **Tip:** Never implement an endless retry mechanism.
+> Never implement an endless retry mechanism.
 Use a finite number of retries, or implement the [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker) pattern to allow a service to recover.

 The eShopOnContainers mobile app does not currently implement the retry pattern when making RESTful web requests.
 However, the `CachedImage` control, provided by the [FFImageLoading](https://www.nuget.org/packages/Xamarin.FFImageLoading.Forms/) library supports transient fault handling by retrying image loading.
 If image loading fails, further attempts will be made.
 The number of attempts is specified by the `RetryCount` property, and retries will occur after a delay specified by the `RetryDelay` property.
 If these property values aren't explicitly set, their default values are applied – 3 for the `RetryCount` property, and 250ms for the `RetryDelay` property.
 For more information about the `CachedImage` control, see [Caching Images](#caching_images).